Zeyad-Adel/Solution-Architect-Project/README.md

 ### 1. ☁️ AWS Cloud

-	Outermost where every thing is grouped under it
+	Outermost where every thing is grouped under it.

 ### 2. 🙋🏻‍♂️ AWS Account

-	Where we can access and manage our AWS resources
+	Where we can access and manage our AWS resources.

 ### 3. 🏳️ AWS Region

-	Geographical location where EC2, ALB and RDS are deployed
+	Geographical location where EC2, ALB and RDS are deployed.

 ---